 Here are 7 iOS tools that seemed to be mentioned most (and that many people are using) that you need to know about for mobile automation testing.
 For the video version check [click here]

-If you performed any unit testing prior to iOS 6, you may have heard of a tool called OCUnit.
-OCUnit has now depreciated, and ever since Xcode 5, the recommended testing framework has been XCTest.
+If you performed unit testing before iOS 6, you might have heard of a tool called OCUnit.
+OCUnit has depreciated, and since Xcode 5, the recommended testing framework has been XCTest.

 2. UI Automation